 The practice of Carnival is a long-standing Brazilian tradition.
 Carnival is viewed as a liberating feast for repressed sexuality.
 Men dress as women; women remove their clothing; and couples indulge in public sexual activities.
 Anything goes, and sin is an unknown word during the days of Carnival.
-Class and race barriers break down as whites, blacks, and mulattos, rich and poor alike, dance and parade together in the Avenida de Sapucai in Rio de Janiero.
-Even those who live beyond the city bounds or do not go to the great centers of Carnival (Rio, Salvador or Recife), watch on T.V. the samba-school parades, the dances, the wanton pranks, and the the block parties, in which multitudes of people crowd the streets.
-The T.V. networks-to the vexation of the Brazilian Puritan elements - insist on broadcasting naked buttocks, breasts and bodies, groping hands in a genuine feast of the flesh which pervades the Carnival world.
+Class and race barriers break down as whites, blacks, and mulattos, rich and poor alike, dance and parade together in the Avenida de Sapucaí in Rio de Janiero.
+Even those who live beyond the city bounds or do not go to the great centers of Carnival (Rio, Salvador or Recife), watch on T.V. the samba-school parades, the dances, the wanton pranks, and the the block parties, in which multitudes of people of the Brazilian Puritan elements -- insist on broadcasting naked buttocks, breasts and bodies, groping hands in a genuine feast of the flesh which pervades the Carnival world.
 Indeed, it would be difficult to be a Brazilian and not be influenced by the sights, sounds, and ideology of Carnival.
 While in actuality these practices are limited to the days of the festival, Carnival attitudes and impact may be felt throughout the year in all the social strata of Brazil.